 The Badger Patriot 105 is a very “standard” airbrush, but for beginners that is not a bad thing.
 It checks all the boxes above for what we are looking for in the best beginner airbrush and it does not cost a fortune!

 These are the things I love about the Badger Patriot 105 and why I think it is the best beginner airbrush:

-- It checks all the boxes for a miniature airbrush (gravity feed, dual-action and so on) but will not cost you your first born.
+- It checks all the boxes for a miniature airbrush (gravity feed, dual-action, sturdy, easy to clean) but will not cost you the bank.

 - The next tier of airbrushes are quite a lot more expensive and do not add a lot of extra features (at least for beginners).